lagom/lagom/docs/manual/java/gettingstarted/JavaPrereqs.md

 ## JDK

-Before installing a build tool, verify that you have a Java Development Kit (JDK), version 8 or higher and that your machine is configured correctly.
+Before installing a build tool, verify that you have a Java Development Kit (JDK), version 8 and that your machine is configured correctly.

 Check the JDK version by running `java` and `javac` from the command line: